PatientSamurai/InstantRunoffBot/README.md

     - If the role 'ElectionAdmin' is not defined in your server, the bot will allow anyone to run this command.
     - The bot will run an instant runoff election and narrow down the candidates to a single winner.
     - The bot will tell you every step it takes and then display the winner.
-    - The bot will mark the winning candidate with a 'trophy' reaction (🏆).
+    - The bot will mark the winning candidate with a `:trophy:` reaction (🏆).
     - The bot will mark the starting message with a 'checkered_flag' reaction (🏁) to mark the election as complete.
 6. The '!vote reset' command will reset the most recent election so that it can be run again.
     - This command also requires the 'ElectionAdmin' role if it exists.